Deanside

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that income in Deanside is below the national average.
-The median assessed income is $56,972, while the average income stands at $64,501.
-This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $61,672 (median) and $69,822 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Deanside rank highly nationally, between the 77th and 78th percentiles.
-The data shows that the largest segment comprises 49.3% earning $1,500 - 2,999 weekly (2,211 residents), similar to the broader area where 32.8% occupy this bracket.
-High housing costs consume 18.8% of income, yet strong earnings place disposable income at the 74th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Deanside is $56,972 and average income is $64,501.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,672 (median) and $69,822 (average).
+According to the 2021 Census, household, family, and personal incomes in Deanside rank between the 77th and 78th percentiles nationally.
+The largest income segment comprises 49.3% earning $1,500 - $2,999 weekly (2,211 residents), similar to the broader area where 32.8% fall into this bracket.
+High housing costs consume 18.8% of income, but strong earnings place disposable income at the 74th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income